-- Accessible for beginner backpackers.
-The Elk River Trail is great for beginner backpackers to practice skills and try out gear.
+- Accessible for novice backpackers.
+The Elk River Trail is great for novice backpackers to practice skills and try out gear.
 The rushing green Elk River is a constant companion along the way, with two designated gravel bar campsites at 6 km or 9 km.
 Hike to Landslide Lake for views of Mount Colonel Foster, Elkhorn Mountain, and Rambler Peak.

 - BC’s first provincial park.
 Strathcona Provincial Park was established in 1911 and is 245,807 hectares in size.
 It is not as well known as other parks, preserving a truly wild experience for hikers and backpackers.